-In our previous configuration examples, we made use of two roles that come by default in Packet-Fence: default and guest.
+In our previous configuration examples, we made use of two roles that come by default in PacketFence: default and guest.
 We will now add two new roles - one for consultants and one used to authenticate machines on the network.

+8.1.
 Adding Roles

-Roles in PacketFence can be created from Configuration \rightarrow Policies and Access Control \rightarrow Roles.
+Roles in PacketFence can be created from Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Roles.
 From this interface, you can also limit the number of devices users belonging to certain roles can register.

 Roles are dynamically computed by PacketFence, based on the rules (ie., a set of conditions and actions) from authentication sources, using a first-match wins algorithm.
-Roles are then matched to VLAN or VLAN pool or internal roles or ACL on equipment from the $Configuration \rightarrow Policies$ and $Access\ Control \rightarrow Switches$ module.
+Roles are then matched to VLAN or VLAN pool or internal roles or ACL on equipment from the Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Switches module.
 For a VLAN pool instead of defining a VLAN identifier, you can set a value like that: 20..23,27..30 - which means that the VLAN returned by PacketFence can be 20 to 23 and 27 to 30 (inclusively).
 There are three algorithms: one based on a hash of the username (default one), another one based on a round-robin (last registered device +1) and one that selects a VLAN randomly in the pool.

-Configuration o Policies and Access Control o Roles, click on Add role.
+Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Roles, click on New Role.
 Provide the following information: